I wonder where Harpo Sopranos is eating his Sunday dinner?

 Artie’s paternal grandparents emigrated from Baiano, Avellino, Italy, in 1913 and opened the family’s first restaurant in 1926 in Newark’s First Ward.

-And it was Artie’s father, also a chef, who opened the second Vesuvio in Bloomfield, New Jersey, sometime in the 1950s.
+And it was Artie’s father, also a chef, opened the second Vesuvio in Bloomfield, New Jersey, sometime in the 1950s.

 Throughout the series, Vesuvio became a popular dining destination for the Sopranos crew, much to Charmaine Bucco’s chagrin.
 She didn’t want her restaurant to be known as a local mobster hangout.